 As a responsible pet owner, one of the most crucial decisions you will make is whether to get your cat fixed.
 This process, known as spaying for females and neutering for males, is essential for their health and well-being.
-Understanding when to get cats and/or kittens spayed and neutered and knowing what to expect, whether a cat is fixed or not, can help ensure your feline friend leads a happy and healthy life.
+In today's post, our Goleta vets explain what to expect when getting your cat fixed and how it can help ensure your feline friend leads a happy and healthy life.

 When to Get Your Cat Fixed